Does My Project Need IRB Review?

 The Federal Policy for the Protection of Human Subjects (Common Rule) defines research as “a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.”

 A "Systematic Investigation" is typically a predetermined method for studying a specific topic, answering a specific question(s), testing a specific hypothesis(es), or developing theory.
 Systematic investigations include observational studies, interview or survey studies, group comparison studies, test development, and interventional research.
 Projects that are not systematic investigations include oral histories, journalism, and phenomenological activities.

 Gray areas: Case studies prepared and disseminated for educational purposes are not systematic investigations and therefore are not considered research.
 If you are unable to prepare the case study report without disclosing information that would make it possible to identify the patient, you must obtain permission from the patient before using their data.
 Please note the important difference between a case study that is not research, and an experimental research study with an "n" of one (a research study with only one subject) that is human subjects research.
-Program evaluation may also fall into or out of this definition based on design and intent.

-Developing or contributing to generalizable knowledge means that the intent or purpose of the systematic investigation is to produce new data that will be relevant beyond the study population from which is was collected
+Developing or contributing to generalizable knowledge means that the intent or purpose of the systematic investigation is to produce new data that will be relevant beyond the study population from which is was collected.

 To help determine the intent or purpose of the activity ask this question: Would this project be conducted as proposed if the principal investigator knew that he or she would never receive any form of academic recognition for the project, including publication of results in a medical journal or presentation of the project at an academic meeting?
 If the project would remain exactly the same, the activity is likely not research.